glangmead/longhead/content/courses/code2026/index.md

 This is your job now.
 The agent can build software but you have test it and find bugs and crashes.

 * [List of famous software bugs](https://en.wikipedia.org/wiki/List_of_software_bugs) (Wikipedia): Ariane 5, Therac-25, Mars Climate Orbiter stories.
 * Willison, [Here's how I use LLMs to help me write code](https://simonwillison.net/2025/Mar/11/using-llms-for-code/): "the one thing you absolutely cannot outsource to the machine is testing."
-The Atomic Object post on the same point assumes TDD jargon; skipped.
 * [Errors and Exceptions](https://docs.python.org/3/tutorial/errors.html) (official tutorial): a traceback example and how to read it.
 * Automate the Boring Stuff, 3rd ed.: [Debugging](https://automatetheboringstuff.com/3e/chapter5.html): tracebacks, assertions, the debugger.
 * [How I got better at debugging](https://wizardzines.com/comics/better-at-debugging/) (Julia Evans comic): "it's never magic."